Jeff Bridich steps down as general manager of Rockies - WHIZ News

 The Harvard-educated Bridich joined the organization in 2004 and rose through the ranks.
 He was named senior director of baseball operations in ‘06 and later held the position of senior director of player development.
 He was promoted to general manager in October 2014.

+“Working in professional baseball is not just a job, it’s a round-the-clock lifestyle,” Bridich said.
+“There are innumerable people in the Rockies organization who are committed to that lifestyle, and I want to thank all of those folks for their volume of work, their care and concern for each other and their collective belief in the organization.

+“Finally, a big THANK YOU to Rockies fans for loving our players and for consistently showing up in support of the team through thick and thin.”

-Another big decision for Colorado is looming with All-Star shortstop Trevor Story, who is set to become a free agent at the end of the season.
-He appears in line for a sizeable payday, too, after San Diego and shortstop Fernando Tatis Jr. finalized a $340 million, 14-year contract.
-Colorado right-hander Jon Gray also will be a free agent.
+The Rockies have another big decision looming with All-Star shortstop Trevor Story, who is set to become a free agent at the end of the season.
+He appears in line for a sizeable payday, too, after San Diego shortstop Fernando Tatis Jr. finalized a $340 million, 14-year contract and Francisco Lindor agreed to a $341 million, 10-year deal with the New York Mets.

-On Monday, the Rockies appointed Greg Feasel as the team president in addition to his role of being in charge of the club’s business operations.
+On Monday, the Rockies named Feasel team president in addition to his role of being in charge of the club’s business operations.
 His duties include overseeing the organization’s involvement in the All-Star Game set for July after it was recently moved to Coors Field.

-Feasel is in his 26th season with the team.
-He’s been the executive vice president and chief operating officer since 2010.
+Rockies manager Bud Black referenced how hard being a GM is every day of the year — and that Bridich was present and focused on the team even earlier Sunday, before later alerting Black he would step aside.

+“Jeff indicated that the Rockies and those of us downstairs in uniform are in a good place and basically he felt it was time,” Black said.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports